Nikon D3300 vs Canon T6i

 - More modern: Was introduced somewhat (1 year) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3300 comes out slightly ahead of the T6i (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Nikon D3300 vs Canon T6i